-- To teach children aural discrimination, phonemic awareness, alliteration and rhyme to aid reading, writing and spelling development. - To encourage the use of segmenting and blending so that decoding skills provide a sound foundation for reading, writing and spelling. - To ensure that the teaching of phonics is lively, interactive and inclusive. - To enable children to use their phonological awareness across the curriculum. - To ensure that children know the 44 phonemes within the English language. - To teach children to recognise the graphemes within words and associate them with the appropriate phoneme when reading. - To provide children with strategies to identify and decode Common Exception and High Frequency words.
+- To teach students phonics and reading lessons that are appropriate for their ability - To teach children aural discrimination, phonemic awareness, alliteration and rhyme to aid reading, writing and spelling development where appropriate - To encourage the use of segmenting and blending so that decoding skills provide a sound foundation for reading, writing and spelling. - To ensure that the teaching of phonics is lively, interactive and inclusive. - To enable children to use their phonological awareness across the curriculum. - To ensure that children know the 44 phonemes within the English language. - To teach children to recognise the graphemes within words and associate them with the appropriate phoneme when reading. - To provide children with strategies to identify and decode Common Exception and High Frequency words.